Kristina01111000/Drws_site/README.md

 - figure out survey so people can figure out elements, find a plugin, add totals up so people can get the breakdown

 - when he does the voiceover, look at timing of course, decide where breaks in the powerpoint should be

+This call:
+	 - widget for 4 element course, need image
+	 - talk about current intro slide images, and voiceover
+	 - 4 element paypal thing? what happened?

+For Next week:
+- fix green background in score card widget, rightside menu widget, and promo page top menu widget -> not in other widgets? what?
+- survey options
+- straighten up home page, set img sizes is easiest